Urmia: 19th century

+20th century

-During late 1914 Ottoman forces under the command of Enver Pasha stepped up clandestine activity in the region with the aim of committing the Ottoman Empire to war.
+In late 1914, Ottoman forces under the command of Enver Pasha stepped up clandestine activity in the region with the aim of committing the Ottoman Empire to war.
 During World War I, the city changed hands several times between the Russians and the Ottoman troops and their Kurdish allies in the following two years.
-In 1914, before the declaration of war against Russia, Ottoman forces crossed the border into Persia and destroyed Christian villages.
+In 1914, before the declaration of war against Russia, Ottoman forces crossed the border into Qajar Iran and destroyed Christian villages.
 Large-scale attacks in late September and October 1914 targeted many Assyrian villages, and the attackers neared Urmia.
 Due to Ottoman attacks, thousands of Christians living along the border fled to Urmia.

 Many Christians fled during the Russian withdrawal from Azerbaijan at the beginning of January 1915, and 20,000 to 25,000 refugees were left stranded in Urmia.
 Nearly 18,000 Christians sought shelter in the city's Presbyterian and Lazarist missions.
 Although there was reluctance to attack the missionary compounds, many died of disease.
 Between February and May (when the Ottoman forces pulled out), there was a campaign of mass execution, looting, kidnapping, and extortion against Christians in Urmia.
 More than 100 men were arrested at the Lazarist compound, and dozens (including Mar Dinkha, bishop of Tergawer) were executed on 23 and 24 February.

 The Russian army advanced later in 1915.
 After Russia's withdrawal as a result of the 1917 Russian Revolution, about 5,000 Assyrian and Armenian militia policed the area, but they frequently abused their power and killed Muslims without provocation.